shakacode/bootstrap-loader/README.md

 2. We'd be thrilled to have another maintainer join us to help with Bootstrap 4 issues.
 3. We'd also be thrilled if any companies are open to sponsoring the development of features and issues regarding Bootstrap 4.

 That being said, Bootstrap 4 probably works just fine!
+You must use `4.0.0-alpha.4` or greater.

 ## NEWS